KratosMultiphysics/Kratos/applications/MultilevelMonteCarloApplication/README.md

 PyCOMPSs is the Python library required in order to use task-based programming software [COMPSs](https://www.bsc.es/research-and-development/software-and-apps/software-list/comp-superscalar) in a Python environment.
 By default PyCOMPSs is not required in order to run the application.
 In case one wants to run using this library, Kratos needs to be compiled adding the flag `-DUSING_PYCOMPSS=ON \ `.
-The current version is able to run several thousands of samples at once exploiting PyCOMPSs, maximizing parallelism and computational efficiency.
+The current version is able to run several thousands of samples at once exploiting PyCOMPSs in distributed systems, maximizing parallelism and computational efficiency.
 Optimal strong scalability up to 128 working nodes (6144 CPUs) has been demonstrated.

 Instructions for the installation can be found in the [Kratos wiki](https://github.com/KratosMultiphysics/Kratos/wiki/How-to-run-multiple-cases-using-PyCOMPSs).
 To run with `runcompss`, the environment variable `EXAQUTE_BACKEND=pycompss` must be set to use the distributed computing capabilities.